Mary Taylor (women's rights advocate): Feminist Ideologies

-Taylor remarked that her time and efforts spent in Wellington would be the part of her life which she would consider most agreeable because of the attitudes of settlers and the equal opportunities available for all those establishing the new township regardless of their gender and age.
+Taylor remarked that her time and efforts spent in Wellington would be the part of her life which she would consider most agreeable because of the attitudes of settlers and the equal opportunities available for all those establishing the new township regardless of their sex and age.
 In settler ideology, there was a strong opposition to snobbery and any efforts to impose class distinctions which wholly satisfied Mary.
 In her letter to Brontë in June 1848, Taylor provides social commentary on lower class and middle-class women, writing, "Mrs Taylor Miss Knox and Mrs Logan sat in mute admiration while we mentioned these things, being employed in the meantime in making a patchwork quilt.
 Did you ever notice that the women of middle classes are generally too ignorant to talk to?, and that you are thrown entirely on men for conversation?
 There is no such feminine inferiority in the lower.
 The women go hand in hand with the men in the degree on cultivation that they are able to reach.
 I can talk very well to a joiner's wife, but seldom to a merchants."